-Autocrats have the same incentives to stifle the emergence of a middle class of small business entrepreneurs that they have to repress democratic (and non-democratic) Islamic opposition parties: they don't want serious opposition to their power to emerge.
-This, appears to us to be the best "rational choice" explanation for the regulations that we observe in autocratic Middle Eastern countries that make business formation so difficult.51
+Autocrats have the same incentives to stifle the emergence of a middle class of small-business entrepreneurs as they have to repress Islamic opposition parties: they do not want serious opposition to their power to emerge.
+This motivation appears to be the best rational-choice explanation for the regulations observed in autocratic Middle Eastern countries, which make business formation so difficult.63

-We are not claiming that the contestability of democracy is somehow a prerequisite for having responsive rulers who would be willing to shelve anti-growth business law.
-The pro-growth, pro-limited liability stance of China, Singapore, Taiwan, Suharto's Indonesia, and other non-democratic countries suggests otherwise.
+We are not claiming that the contestability of democracy is somehow a prerequisite to having responsive rulers who would be willing to shelve antigrowth business law.
+The pro-growth, pro-limited liability stance of China, Singapore, Taiwan, and Suharto's Indonesia, among others, suggests otherwise.
 Our point is that democratic countries inevitably and ubiquitously feel pressure to grow.
-It also is the case that non-democratic countries sometimes feel similar pressure.
+It also is the case, however, that non-democratic countries sometimes feel similar pressures.